DNXLabs/terraform-aws-account/README.md

 # terraform-aws-account

 Terraform-aws-account is an AWS Modules that creates a simple AWS account.
+Deploy this module to your _master_ account.

+You will need an AWS Organization created in the master account.
+See `DNXLabs\terraform-aws-organization' (https://github.com/DNXLabs/terraform-aws-organization)

 This module requires:
  - Terraform Version >=0.12.20